Demitha-Manawadu/Bioplastic-Revolution/README.md

 Welcome to **Ocean's Gift**, a sustainable initiative tackling plastic pollution by developing eco-friendly bioplastics using seaweed.
 Our project aims to reduce plastic waste, protect marine ecosystems, and support coastal communities in Sri Lanka.

 ## 🚀 Project Overview
-Ocean's Gift focuses on creating biodegradable plastic films from locally sourced seaweed.
+Ocean's Gift focuses on creating biodegradable plastic cling films and plastic bags from locally sourced seaweed.
 This bioplastic serves as a sustainable alternative to traditional plastic used for packaging and food storage.
 By collaborating with coastal communities, we ensure a continuous supply of seaweed while empowering local economies.

 ## 🌊 Problem Statement
 - Sri Lanka discards **12 million lunch sheets** and **4 million plastic bags** daily.